Managing ETL and System tasks

 This section discusses how you can manage system and ETL tasks.

 To edit the properties of a task, click its name in the task summary table.
 The task detail page is displayed.
 Click one of the following to edit the task:

-- The You can manually edit ETL properties from this page link at the bottom of the Run configuration tab (for BMC Helix Continuous Optimization administrators and expert users only): You can add or remove customized configuration properties (for example, when creating custom ETL tasks).
+- The You can manually edit ETL properties from this page link at the bottom of the Run configuration tab (for BMC Helix Capacity Optimization administrators and expert users only): You can add or remove customized configuration properties to better suit your needs (for example, when creating custom ETL tasks).
 For details, see Custom properties.